thrackle-io/rules-engine/docs/userGuides/rules/MAX-BALANCE-BY-ACCESS-LEVEL.md

 ## Purpose

-The purpose of this rule is to provide control over the balance limits for accounts at the application level.
-The limits will depend on the *access level* of the accounts.
-This control is mostly thought as a way of compliancy with possible government regulatory laws around crypto and KYC.
-For example, KYC could be used as the access level indicator where KYC 0 means no KYC at all, which means the account is only allowed to manage -for instance- 10 dollars worth of application assets, or even no assets at all, whereas KYC 4 means a very thorough KYC process carried out and therefore a trusted party which is allowed to manage millions of dollars within the application economy assets.
+The purpose of this rule is to provide balance limits for accounts at the application level based on an application defined segment of users.
+The segments are defined as the access levels of the accounts.
+This rule may be used to provided gated accumulation of assets to ensure accounts cannot accumulate more assets without performing other actions defined by the application.
+For example, the application may decide users may not accumulate any assets without performing specific onboarding activities.
+The application developer may set a maximum balance of $0 for the default access level and $1000 for the next access level.
+As accounts are introduced to the ecosystem, they may not receive any assets until the application changes their access level to a higher value.

 ## Tokens Supported